$\mathbb{A}^1$-homotopy theory of log schemes: Introduction

-The purpose of this paper is to initiate the study of Grothendieck's six functors formalism for fs log schemes after inverting $\A^1$.
+The purpose of this paper is to initiate the study of the Grothendieck six-functor formalism for fs log schemes after inverting $\A^1$.
 Our construction of the stable motivic $\infty$-category $\SH(X)$ for fs log schemes $X$ is as follows.
+We only consider fs log schemes with Zariski log structure, i.e., the structure sheaf of monoid $\cM_X$ on $X$ is a Zariski sheaf instead of an \'etale sheaf.
 We first consider the $\infty$-category of dividing Nisnevich sheaves \cite[Definition 3.1.5]{logDM} of pointed spaces on the category $\lSm/X$ of fs log schemes log smooth over $X$.
 Then we apply $(\A^1\cup \ver)$-localization and $\P^1$-stabilization to construct $\SH(X)$.
 The class $\ver$ consists of open immersions $j\colon U\to V$ in $\lSm/X$ such that the induced open immersion

-is an isomorphism, where $\partial_X U$ denotes the collection of points of $U$ that are not vertical over $X$.
-If $U$ is exact log smooth over $X$, then topologically, $\partial_X U$ is the relative boundary of $U$ over $X$ according to \cite[Theorem 3.7]{zbMATH05809283}.
-Hence the collar neighborhood theorem ensures that inverting $j'$ is reasonable to consider at least in the case that $U$ and $V$ are exact log smooth over $X$.
+is an isomorphism, where $\partial_X U$ denotes the collection of points of $U$ that are not vertical over $X$, see Definition \ref{vert.1}.
+If $U$ is exact log smooth over $X$, then topologically $\partial_X U$ is the relative boundary of $U$ over $X$ according to \cite[Theorem 3.7]{zbMATH05809283}.
+Hence the collar neighborhood theorem \cite{MR0133812} ensures that inverting $j'$ is reasonable to consider at least in the case that $U$ and $V$ are exact log smooth over $X$.